Emulation theory of representation: Mechanics and structure

 Noise is a constant, fluctuating variable affecting musculoskeletal sensory output.
 Thus, output differences are almost always greater than they actually should be.
 Consequently, an internal calculation is made; taking into account the relative reliability of the emulator's output and if the situational conditions tend to result in very variable or stable sensory outputs, the correction is weighted and applied.

-The location of these emulators have been found to be largely dependent on the motor system they provide processing and information for.
+The locations of these emulators have been found to be largely dependent on the motor system for which they provide processing and information.

 Cognitive function

 Emulators are helpful tools to the body.
 Sensory feedback naturally takes longer than a predetermined forward model that the brain can compute or access directly.
 This timing gap can be delayed further by other environmental or physical factors that often occur throughout life.
 Emulators allow a mock output signal that is often close to that of the real thing.
 It is further postulated that the emulator can be run independently thus allowing the brain see the likely outcome of a command without running it on the entire system.
 Furthermore, when returning sensory information has noise and\or holes, the emulator can be run in parallel, making corrections and filling in gaps.